-Please refer to the table here - and navigate to 2020 WCQ: State Championships, and click on the State Championship they wish to attend to find out about the prizes they can win at the State Championship they are planning to attend.
+Please refer to the table and click on the State Championship you wish to attend to find out about the prizes they can win at their country's States.

 How and when will I receive my invite?
+Update

-A list of Duelists who have earned invites to the WCQ: Oceanic Continental Championship is posted online.
-The list can be found here: WCQ 2020 - Invited Duelists List
+A list of Duelists who have earned invites to the 2023 WCQ: Oceanic Championship is posted online.
+Please check back later for this

-- Duelists will not receive an invite or certificate via letter mail. - Duelists will not receive an invite or certificate via email. - Duelists will not be required to present any kind of certificate in order to enter the WCQ: Oceanic Continental Championship. - Duelists name and information will be added to the Invite List, and that is proof that they qualified.
+- Duelists will not receive an invite or certificate via letter mail - Duelists will not receive an invite or certificate via email - Duelists will not be required to present any kind of certificate to enter the 2023 WCQ: Oceanic Championship - Duelists CARD GAME ID's and event they qualified at will be added to the Invite List, and that is proof that they qualified - Duelists that have successfully linked their CARD GAME ID with NEURON or have been using NEURON to register onto events will receive a direct notification with their invite more information on this soon